 A discussion regarding the Board of Trustees' basis for approving the Sub-Advisory Agreement with respect to the Sprott Gold Miners ETF, Sprott Junior Gold ETF, Sprott Uranium Miners ETF, Sprott Junior Uranium Miners ETF, Sprott Junior Copper Miners ETF, Sprott Nickel Miners ETF, Sprott Lithium Miners ETF, and Sprott Energy Transition Materials ETF is available in the Funds' Semi-Annual Report for the period ended June 30, 2023.
-A discussion regarding the Board of Trustees' basis for approving the Sub-Advisory Agreement with respect to the Sprott Copper Miners ETF is available in the Funds' should be sprott for the sprott to the Sprott Copper Miners ETF is available in the Fund's Annual Report for the fiscal year ended December 31, 2023.
+A discussion regarding the Board of Trustees' basis for approving the Sub-Advisory Agreement with respect to the Sprott Copper Miners ETF is available in the Fund's Annual Report for the fiscal year ended December 31, 2023.